willroberts/ue4-hack-and-slash/README.md

 ## On Git LFS and BuiltData

-While the game's map is only 9MB, the built lighting data is 310MB.
+While the game's map is only 9MB, the built level data is 310MB.
 This is well above Github's 100MB limit on files, so Git LFS is necessary for the upload.

 Git LFS is currently disabled, so the file is temporarily ignored.
+It will be uploaded once Git LFS is enabled on the repo again.